ArchanaSharikalHarinarayanan/RANK-OF-A-MATRIX/README.md

 ## Program:
 ## Output:
 ## Result:
-Thus the rank for the given matrix is successfully solved using a python program.
+Thus the rank for the given matrix is successfully solved by  using a python program.